 We will teach children how to keep themselves safe, including in relation to contextual factors.
 Preventive education is most effective in the context of a whole-school or college approach that prepares children for life in modern Britain and creates a culture of zero tolerance for sexism, misogyny/misandry, homophobia and sexual violence/harassment.
-This will be underpinned by our behaviour policy and pastoral system, as well as by a planned programme of evidence-based RSHE/RE delivered and reinforced throughout the whole curriculum.
+This will be underpinned by our behaviour policy and pastoral system, as well as by a planned programme of evidence-based RHE/RE delivered and reinforced throughout the whole curriculum.

-At Hart Primary, we have a rich, broad and balanced curriculum that clearly identifies the key knowledge that children need to keep themselves and others safe and prevent radicalisation.
+At St Peter's Elwick, we have a rich, broad and balanced curriculum that clearly identifies the key knowledge that children need to keep themselves and others safe and prevent radicalisation.
 This progressive knowledge is mapped into our Computing, PSHE, RHE, Science and PE curricula.
 Our cycling, water safety and diet strands demonstrate clear progression in these areas across the curriculum.
 This offer is enriched through effective partnerships with outside agencies who deliver presentations and specialist workshops including the school nursing team and Hartlepool road safety team.

-At Hart Primary, we are guided by our vision to give all the opportunity to be the best that they can be and have fullness of life.
-This is underpinned by our school values of friendship and trust, compassion, thankfulness and always our best.
+At St Peter's Elwick Church of England School we are guided by our vision for all to be who God created them to be and have fullness of life.
+This is underpinned by our school values of friendship and trust, compassion, thankfulness and service.
 Pupils are taught to be courageous advocates - to be a voice for the voiceless and to stand up for what they know to be right, even when it is difficult.
 Pupils are explicitly taught about British values, protected characteristics and discrimination at an age-appropriate level.
 This key knowledge is mapped carefully across school.
 Our pupils learn to use their voices well and for good through our public speaking curriculum that runs throughout years 5 and 6.
-School also has a long-standing partnership with the Anne Frank Trust that support us in promoting a zero-tolerance approach to racism, sexism, misogyny/misandry, homophobia and other forms of discrimination.
+School also has a long-standing partnership with the Anne Frank Trust that support us in promoting a zero tolerance approach to racism, sexism, misogyny/misandry, homophobia and other forms of discrimination.